Using Intent Data to Prioritize Outbound Targeting

 Strengths: Highest fidelity, directly relevant to your product, free to collect.

 Limitations: Only captures accounts that have already found you.
 It tells you nothing about the 95%+ of your addressable market that hasn’t visited your site.
-And the volume is often too low to drive a full outbound program.
+Volume is often too low to drive a full outbound program.

 Second-Party Intent Data

 Limitations: Coverage is limited to the publisher’s audience.
-A prospect who’s evaluating CRM platforms but hasn’t visited G2 won’t show up in G2’s intent data.
+A prospect evaluating CRM platforms but who hasn’t visited G2 won’t show up in G2’s intent data.

 Third-Party Intent Data

-This is aggregated behavioral data from a broad network of websites, typically tracked through bidstream data (ad exchange data), content consumption patterns, and web crawling.
+Aggregated behavioral data from a broad network of websites, tracked through bidstream data, content consumption patterns, and web crawling.
 Major providers include Bombora, TechTarget, and 6sense.

 Third-party intent data tracks topic-level interest across millions of websites.
 It can tell you that “Acme Corp has shown a 300% surge in content consumption around ‘sales automation’ over the past 30 days.”

 Limitations: Noisier than first-party or second-party data.
 Topic-level intent doesn’t always translate to purchase intent.
-An account “surging” on “sales automation” content might be writing a blog post about it, not buying a product.
-False positive rates of 30-50% are common with third-party intent data alone.
+An account “surging” on “sales automation” might be writing a blog post about it, not buying a product.
+A 2025 Forrester report found that false positive rates of 30-50% are common with third-party intent data alone.
+That’s why layering sources matters.

 Buying Signals Worth Tracking